renesas/ble-sdk10-da1470x-examples/features/dlg_reset_info/README.md

   ## Additional Notes and Limitations

   1. It's possible that a value on the call stack is not an address, but an argument.
-Happens in the case where an odd value in place on the stack and aligns with an executable address.
+Happens in the case where an odd value is placed on the stack and aligns with an executable address.
   2. If you get an exception for ADF_TYPE_CMAC_TRACE, please provide this data back to your local Dialog Representative.